Linear Regression from Strategic Data Sources: Related Work

-In experimental design \cite{pukelsheim2006optimal,atkinson2007optimum}, an analyst observes the public features of a set of experiment subjects, and determines which experiments to conduct with the objective of learning a linear model.
+In classic experimental design \cite{pukelsheim2006optimal,atkinson2007optimum,boyd2004convex}, an analyst observes the public features of a set of experiments, and determines which experiments to conduct with the objective of learning a linear model (from non-strategic sources).
 The quality of an estimated model is quantified through a scalarization of its variance \cite{boyd2004convex}.
-Though many such scalarizations exist, we focus here on non-negative scalarizations, to ensure meaningful notions of efficiency (as determined by the price of stability, \emph{c.f.} Section~\ref{stability}).

-Several papers study problems of statistical inference from the perspective of mechanism design.
-Horel \emph{et al.}\cite{horel2013budget} study a version of the experimental design problem in which subjects report their private values truthfully, but may lie about the costs they require for their participation.
-Closer to our setting, Dekel \emph{et al.}~\cite{dekel2010incentive} consider a broad class of regression problems in which participants may misreport their private values, and determine loss functions under which empirical risk minimization is group strategy-proof--the special case of linear regression is also treated, albeit in a more restricted setting, in \cite{perote2004}.
-Our work differs in considering noise addition as a non-cooperative game, and studying the efficiency of its Nash equilibria, rather than mechanism design issues.
+As discussed in Section~\ref{sec.game}, many such scalarizations are used in the literature, including the so-called A-optimality, C-optimality, and D-optimality criteria we define in~\eqref{specific}.
+We focus on non-negative scalarizations, to ensure meaningful notions of efficiency (as determined by the price of stability in Section~\ref{stability}).
+Among these classic scalarizations, A-optimality and E-optimality satisfy both our technical assumptions (Assumptions \ref{estimationassumption} and \ref{homogeneityf}), while D-optimality satisfies only our convexity assumption (Assumption~\ref{estimationassumption}).
+As we note in Section~\ref{sec.game}, convexity implies that the information gain (i.e., the cost reduction) due to new experiments is a submodular function.
+This has implications about mechanism design as well.
+For example, Horel \emph{et al.}~\cite{horel2013budget} exploit this to produce a polytime mechanism with approximation guarantees for a version of the experimental design problem in which subjects report their private values truthfully, but may lie about the costs they require for their participation.

-Our model has analogies to models used in \emph{public good} provision problems (see, e.g., \cite{Morgan00a} and references therein).
-Indeed, the estimate variance reduction can be seen as a public good in that, when an individual contributes her data, all other individuals in the game benefit.
-Moreover, the perturbation technique used in our proof of Theorem~\ref{thm.Gauss-Markov} is similar to techniques used in public good models introduced in the context of traffic congestion \cite{Loiseau11a,Loiseau13a}.
+\paragraph{Public Good Provision Problems.} We finally note that our model has analogies to models used in \emph{public good} provision problems (see, e.g., \cite{Morgan00a} and references therein).
+Indeed, the estimate variance reduction can be seen as a public good in that, when a source contributes data, all other sources in the game benefit.
+As is standard in such literature, our model assumes that the disclosure costs (corresponding to provision costs in public good problems) and the estimation cost (mapping to the public good benefit) are fully separable.
+This analogy is pushed further in \cite{Chessa15c,Chessa17b} where the authors propose a simple mechanism to increase the provision of the public good at equilibrium in the simple case of averaging (corresponding to the standard public good framework).